abhinendr/Preprocessing_ML/README.md

 ### A Data Analyst & Machine Learning Enthusiast

-🌱 I’m currently learning ML Concepts to Predict, Forecast and Analyse
+🌱 I’m currently learning ML Concepts to Predict, Forecast and Analyze

 📫 How to reach me: sharmaabhinendr@gmail.com